abhimp/abhimp.github.io/_wpages/travel/2023/2023-01-Sandakfu.md

 Maneybhanjan is a place to start trekking among many others.
 First thing was to find a place to stay there for the night and find a guide.
 It was pretty easy as there there are many homestays and hotels and it was off-season.
 We found a reasonable homestay Druk Homestay for Rs.
 1k per head for food and lodging.
 They also found us a guide.
 It was 11:30 am.
 So, freshen up a bit and have our lunch by 12:30 pm.

 We had plenty of time.
-So we started roaming around and site seeing by walking.
+So we started roaming around and sight seeing by walking.
 It is a small but complete town.

 {% include function_travelimg.html img="ManeyBhanjan-03.jpg" alt="Manebhanjan" %}
 {% include function_travelimg.html img="ManeyBhanjan-01.jpg" alt="Manebhanjan" %}